wearerequired/required-wp-top-content/README.md

 - **public/templates/rplus-wp-top-content.php**: Used to output a top content item for the shortcode or template function
 - **public/templates/rplus-wp-top-content-widget.php**: Used to output a top content item for the widget.
 By default, this should be a list element.
 The widget will surround the elements with a ul & /ul.
 To change that, see the different **filters**

+# required+
+[required+](http://required.ch) is a network of experienced web professionals from Switzerland and Germany.
+We focus on Interaction Design, Mobile Web, WordPress and some other things.